 The Park gutta percha ball is approved for these pre-1900 golf events ( National Hickory Championship and Foxburg Hickory Championship).

-At the NHC, the PARK ball and the English 'Oakhurst' balls are approved for 2016 Open division
+At the NHC, the PARK ball and the English 'Oakhurst' balls are approved for use in the Open division.

 c.
 1850 -1905